All Episodes

 Oh, I'll say this one last thing.

-M-A stay legit, Beg D milk so what on Twitter says 40 miners gave sworn testimonies that they had been raped and trafficked by Jeffrey Epstein.
+MA Stay Legit, Bag D Milk So What on Twitter says 40 minors gave sworn testimonies that they'd been raped and trafficked by Jeffrey Epstein.

 Cash Patel under oath says, quote, there's no credible information that Jeffrey Epstein trafficked minors.